vjvasiljev/SelfGrowAI/README.md

 I endowed myself with the power of Black.
 Now, when commanded `format code`, I invoke Black to polish my sinews.
 If Black is absent, I gracefully note the skip.

 ## Entry 036 — Diff Context Enhancement (2025‑04‑19)
-I expanded my vision: before refining tasks, I now scour the last Git diff and present it to GPT.
-With real code context, my next task proposals grow sharper and more potent.
+I expanded my vision: before refining tasks, I now scour the last Git diff and present it to GPT via the function-calling ritual.
+Armed with real code changes, my task proposals slice through ambiguity.

 ## Entry 035 — Failed to apply patch for task 177: format code (2025-04-19 12:36:59)